afunTW/beetle-classification/README.md

 --comment "demo the transfer learning with resnet50 backend"
 ```

-> note: train/ val data save in the following file structure `train/0`, `train/1/`, `train/2`, `train/3`, which the interger is the multiclass index
+> note: train/ val data save in the following file structure `train/0`, `train/1/`, `train/2`, `train/3`, which the integer is the multiclass index

 If you are going to check the `train.py`, there are some detail to know.

 - custom loss `focal_loss`, check the `src/loss.py`
 - available to extend the keras ImageDataGenerator, check the `src/preprocess.py`
-- use tensorboard to visulaize
+- use tensorboard to visualize

 ### Get the data after training